 - a.
-Terminate this Agreement, provided that the Sub-Recipient is given at least thirty days prior written notice of the termination.
-The notice shall be effective when placed in the United States, first class mail, postage prepaid, by registered or certified mail-return receipt requested, to the address in paragraph (3) herein; - Begin an appropriate legal or equitable action to enforce performance of this Agreement; - c.
+Terminate this Agreement, provided that the Sub-Recipient is given at least thirty (30) days prior written notice of the termination.
+The notice shall be effective when placed in the United States, first class mail, postage prepaid, by registered or certified mail-return receipt requested, to the address in paragraph (3) herein; - b.
+Begin an appropriate legal or equitable action to enforce performance of this Agreement; - c.
 Withhold or suspend payment of all or any part of a request for payment; - d.
 Require that the Sub-Recipient refund to the Division any monies used for ineligible purposes under the laws, rules and regulations governing the use of these funds. - e.
-Exercise any corrective or remedial actions, to include but not be limited to: - Request additional information from the Sub-Recipient to determine the reasons for or the extent of non-compliance or lack of performance, - ii.
-Issue a written warning to advise that more serious measures may be taken if the situation is not corrected, - iii.
+Exercise any corrective or remedial actions, to include but not be limited to: - i.
+Request additional information from the Sub-Recipient to determine the reasons for or the extent of non-compliance or lack of performance, - ii.
+Issue a written warning to advise that more serious measures may be taken if the situation is not corrected. - iii.
 Advise the Sub-Recipient to suspend, discontinue or refrain from incurring costs for any activities in question or - iv.
 Require the Sub-Recipient to reimburse the Division for the amount of costs incurred for any items determined to be ineligible; - f.
+The Division may Administratively close an Agreement.
+The Division may use the administrative close-out process when a Sub-Recipient is not responsive to reasonable efforts to collect required reports needed to complete the standard close-out process.
+The Division shall make three (3) written attempts to collect required reports before initiating administrative close-out.
+In addition, if an agreement is administratively closed, the Division may decide to impose remedies for noncompliance per 2 C.F.R. § 200.339, consider this information in reviewing future award applications, or apply special conditions to existing or future awards.
+If the Division needs to administratively close an agreement, this may negatively impact a Sub-Recipient's ability to obtain future funding; and - g.
 Exercise any other rights or remedies which may be available under law.

-Pursuing any of the above remedies will not stop the Division from pursuing any other remedies in this Agreement or provided at law or in equity.
-If the Division waives any right or remedy in this Agreement or fails to insist on strict performance by the Sub-Recipient, it will not affect, extend or waive any other right or remedy of the Division, or affect the later exercise of the same right or remedy by the Division for any other default by the Sub-Recipient.
+Pursuing any of the above remedies shall not stop the Division from pursuing any other remedies in this Agreement or provided at law or in equity.
+If the Division waives any right or remedy in this Agreement or fails to insist on strict performance by the Sub-Recipient, it shall not affect, extend or waive any other right or remedy of the Division, or affect the later exercise of the same right or remedy by the Division for any other default by the Sub-Recipient.

-(17) TERMINATION.
+(17) TERMINATION